Velocidex/velociraptor-docs/content/vql_reference/plugin/execve/_index.md

-sep|The separator that will be used to split the stdout into rows.|string length|Size of buffer to capture output per row.|int64 env|Environment variables to launch with.|LazyExpr
+sep|The separator that will be used to split the stdout into rows.|string length|Size of buffer to capture output per row.|int64 env|Environment variables to launch with.|LazyExpr cwd|If specified we change to this working directory first.|string

 ### Description